arkency/posts/posts/2014-07-24-hidden-features-of-ruby-you-may-dont-know-about.md

 ---
-title: "Hidden features of Ruby you may not know about"
 created_at: 2014-07-24 19:54:59 +0200
 publish: true
 author: Kamil Lelonek
 tags: [ 'ruby', 'tips', 'tricks' ]
 newsletter: frontend_course
 ---

+# Hidden features of Ruby you may not know about

 <p>
   <figure align="center">